rust-lang/rust/active/0000-tuple-accessors.md

 ===============

 Add syntax of the form `<expr>.<integer>` for accessing values within tuples and tuple structs.
-This syntax is recognised wherever an unsuffixed integer or float literal is found in place of the normal field or method name expected when accessing fields with `.`.
-Float literals in this position are expanded into two field accesses, so that an expression of the form `a.1.3` is equivalent to `(a.1).3`.
+This (and the functionality it provides) would only be allowed when the feature gate `tuple_indexing` is enabled.
+This syntax is recognised wherever an unsuffixed integer literal is found in place of the normal field or method name expected when accessing fields with `.`.
+Because the parser would be expecting an integer, not a float, an expression like `expr.0.1` would be a syntax error (because `0.1` would be treated as a single token).

 Tuple/tuple struct field access behaves the same way as accessing named fields on normal structs: